express-handlebars/express-handlebars/README.md

   * `[encoding]`: File encoding.

   * `[precompiled=false]`: Whether precompiled templates should be provided, instead of a compiled Handlebars template function.

+#### `resetCache([filePathsOrFilter])`
+Reset template cache.
+The cache can be partially reset by providing a filter argument.
+If no argument is given the whole cache will be reset.

+**Parameters:**

+* `[filePathsOrFilter]`: Optional filter to reset part of the cache.
+This can be a file path, an array of file paths, or a filter function based on file path.

 #### `render(filePath, context, [options])`
 Renders the template at the specified `filePath` with the `context`, using this instance's `helpers` and partials by default, and returns a Promise for the resulting string.